-Who have thought that there are people possess the same emotion for the meaty Tikia and especially for the gravy!
+Who has thought that there are people who possess the same emotion for the meaty Tikia and especially for the gravy?
 Then there's Tanmay's Tweet 🙂 .
 In fact, his tweet was like a kick.
-It reminded the entire School and college time, the limited pocket money and the days of having the first few roti's with just the "Tikiar Jhol" (the gravy).
+It reminded the entire School and college time, the limited pocket money and the days of having the first few roti with just the "Tikiar Jhol" (the gravy).

 During my college days, when spending each rupee implied a thorough ROI calculation, Saima's Mutton Tikia was the real deal.
 Would easily have minimum five Rumali Rotis to go with a plate of Tikia.